brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 **Need a section on saving your final image**

+**Need to include links to works by artists using these approaches**

 ### 1.2 Freeform Shapes ###

 #### 1.2a Drawing to the screen, again! ####